helfi92/helfi92.github.io/_posts/2017-11-20-sequences-of-commits.md

 _Note: The second commit no longer has the same SHA-1 hash.
 That's because we rewrote history._

+**important**: Squashing multiple commits from multiple authors will have each author's attributions lost (except for the author of the last commit).
+If you find yourself in this scenario, commits, in my opinion, should not be squashed.
+If you're dealing with open source projects, squashing might discourage external contributors from continuing to contribute.

 ## Pushing changes
 When you push your changes to a remote server after rewriting history, Git will prevent you from pushing if the